cloud-coder/cascon-2019-openshift/documentation/commandline.md

 > To switch to a project, use `oc project <project_name>`

-Let's check the project status.
+Let's check the project status to get some basic information about our project and any applications within it.
 <pre>
  λ oc status
 <b>In project cascon-oc-config on server https://192.168.64.2:8443</b>